Cheesemans' Ecology Safaris

 - Support local vendors if you buy memorabilia to take home.

 - Bring a reusable water bottle to refill rather than accepting plastic bottles.
-Paco carries water in the vehicle for you to refill while on the road in addition to the water the lodges provide for you.
+Filtered water is provided in the vehicles and lodges.

 - Ask for the lodging to not replace your towels or bedding during multiple night stays.

 - Turn off lights and fans when leaving your room.

 - Bring biodegradable soap to save waterways.
 This can also help minimize plastic bottle waste by reducing the number of bottles hotels provide (although many hotels are switching to dispensers in the bathrooms.).

 Organizations You Can Support

 Ride 4 a Woman – This nonprofit organization supports women struggling at home with issues associated with HIV, domestic violence, and poverty in the Bwindi National Forest area by creating a community center where women learn new skills and earn wages to support themselves and their families.

 Great Lakes Safari Foundation – This foundation partners with local communities to support programs focusing on education, conservation, and community empowerment.
 Funded directly from tourism services, it encourages the local communities to value wildlife and nature as resources that can provide for well-being and long-term conservation.
 You can talk to your local guide for more information and how to contribute during your stay.

 Uganda Conservation Foundation – Registered in the UK and Uganda, this not-for-profit organization is dedicated to protecting Uganda’s national parks, protected areas, and conservancies through a range of projects which include recovering neglected protected areas, supporting the recovery of wildlife populations, mitigating human-wildlife conflict, and improving livelihoods of nearby communities.